AerialReaper/super-hero-manager/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.3.

+This project is a simple CRUD that allows the management of super heroes.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run sart` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding